HeyPuter/phoenix/doc/devlog.md

 I'm going to go with `source` and `target` for any cases like this because they have the same number of letters, and I like when similar lines of code are the same length because it's easier to spot errors.

+## 2023-05-14

+### Retro: Terminal Architecture

+#### class: PreparedCommand

+A prepared command contains information about a command which will be invoked within a pipeline, including:
+- the command to be invoked
+- the arguments for the command (as tokens)
+- the context that the command will be run under

+A prepared command is created using the static method `PreparedCommand.createFromTokens`.
+It does not have a context until `setContext` is later called.

+#### class Pipeline

+A pipeline contains PreparedCommand instances which represent the commands that will be run together in a pipeline.

+A pipeline is created using the static method `Pipeline.createFromTokens`, which accepts a context under which the pipeline will be constructed.
+The pipeline's `execute` method will also be passed a context when the pipeline should begin running, and this context can be different. (this is also the context that will be passed to each `PreparedCommand` instance before each respective `execute` method is called).

+#### class Pipe

+A pipe is composed of a readable stream and a writable stream.
+A respective `reader` and `writer` are exposed as `out` and `in` respectively.

+The readable stream and writable stream are tied together.

+#### class Coupler

+A coupler aggregates a reader and a writer and begins actively reading, relaying all items to the writer.

+This behaviour allows a coupler to be used as a way of connecting two pipes together.

+At the time of writing this, it's used to tie the pipe that is created after the last command in a pipeline to the writer of the pseudo terminal target, instead of giving the last command this writer directly.
+This allows the command to close its output pipe without affecting subsequent functionality of the terminal.